It can be kept as a mid-ground or background plant in tanks of a minimum 10 gallons.

 Occasional trimming may be needed to make sure light and nutrients reach all the stems and roots.
 You can always replant the stems you trimmed if you want lush vegetation.

-It will grow well under moderate light, but strong light will help accelerate the wisteria’s growth rate and maintain the most intense colors.
+It will grow well under moderate light, but strong light will help accelerate the wisteria’s growth rate and maintain the most intense colours.

 Plant cuttings will soon grow their own roots and develop into a new plant; if you keep cutting and replanting, newly developed shoots from each plant will form a bushy effect and you can even leave the plant to propagate by its own shoots to allow it to cover a larger surface.